voidwyrm-2/voidwyrm-2/readme.md

 <br>

 My favorites are definitely Go, Zig, C++, C, C#, Swift, Python, Rust(in that order)<br>
-Haskell, Lua, and TypeScript get an honorable mention(also in that order)
+Haskell, Lua, and JavaScript get an honorable mention(also in that order)

 <br>